ayushmansuperdev/stembot/README.md

-Developed for Stembot bu SuperDev
+Developed for Stembot by SuperDev